 It also does not include the shadow or black economy.

 GNI measures all income of a country's residents and businesses, regardless of where it's produced.

-Gross domestic product, on the other hand, measures the income of anyone within a country's boundaries.
+Gross domestic product measures the income of anyone within a country's boundaries.
 It doesn't matter who produces it.
 It includes anything earned by foreigners, including foreign businesses, while they are in the country.
 GDP measures production while GNI measures income.

 Difference Between GNI and GNP

-Including income from investments, GNI measures income earned that flows back into the country.
+GNI measures income earned, including income from investments, that flows back into the country.

 The chart below compares what is and isn't included in GDP, GNI, and GNP.